E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: Experimental Results

 The datasets used in this paper all include two sets of labels.
 The first label determines if a flow record belongs to a benign or attack class, and the second label identifies the attack type.
 We use the first label set for binary classification, and the second set for multiclass classification.

-We use the full datasets, with the exception of the ToN-IoT dataset, where we considered a randomly sampled subset with 10\% of the original size, due to the very large size of the original dataset.
-In regards to training and evaluation data split, 70\% of the flow records of each dataset were selected for training and 30\% were reserved for testing and evaluation.
+We use the full dataset, except for the ToN-IoT dataset, where we considered a randomly sampled subset with 10\% of the original size, due to the very large size of the original dataset.
+In regards to training and evaluation data split, 70\% of the flow records of each datasets were selected for training and 30\% were reserved for testing and evaluation.

 As mentioned above, the experimental evaluation was based on three original datasets with proprietary flow formats and feature sets, as well as their corresponding NetFlow versions.
 As shown in \cite{Sarhan}, even though the original dataset and its NetFlow counterpart represent essentially the same network events, the performance of a classifier for the two datasets versions can vary significantly, due to the different feature sets.

-Table~\ref{tab:binary_classification} presents the detailed results of our \mbox{E-GraphSAGE} classifier for the binary classification case, showing Accuracy, Precision , F1-Score, Recall and FAR, for the considered six benchmark datasets.
-As can be seen in the table, the E-GraphSAGE classifier performs very well across all the different performance metrics.
+Table~\ref{tab:binary_classification} presents the detailed results of our \mbox{E-GraphSAGE} classifier for the binary classification case, showing Accuracy, Precision , F1-Score, Recall and FAR, for the considered four benchmark datasets.
+As can be seen in the table, the E-GraphSAGE classifier performs very well across all different performance metrics.
 Since the considered datasets are generally highly imbalanced, the F1-Score is a more relevant performance metric.
-We use the F1-Score, in addition to Accuracy, to compare our classifier with the state-of-the-art, i.e. the best classification results reported in the literature for each of the six NIDS datasets.
+We use the F1-Score to compare our classifier with the state-of-the-art, i.e., the best classification results reported in the literature for each of the four NIDS datasets.

-Table \ref{table:binary_comp} shows the corresponding results of our \mbox{E-GraphSAGE} classifier compared to the top one or two related works for each dataset in terms of Accuracy and F1-Score.
-As can be observed from the table, in regards to Accuracy, E-GraphSAGE outperforms the best reported classifiers for four out of the six considered datasets.
-For the two datasets where this is not the case, i.e. BoT-IoT and NF-BoT-IoT, the difference to the top performing classifier is only 0.01\% and 0.25\% respectively.
+Table \ref{table:binary_comp} shows the corresponding results of our \mbox{E-GraphSAGE} classifier compared to the best performing related works for each datasets in terms of F1-Score.
+As can be observed from the table, in regards to F1-Score, E-GraphSAGE outperforms the best reported classifiers in ToN-IoT and BoT-IoT.
+The NF-ToN-IoT and NF-BoT-IoT experiments achieved an F1-score of 1.0 and 0.97, respectively, which are the same as the state-of-art algorithms.

-The performance comparison of E-GraphSAGE with the best reported results in the literature in regards to \mbox{F1-Score} is summarised and visualised in Figure \ref{fig: binary_state_of_art}.
-E-GraphSAGE outperforms or equals the state-of-the-art, i.e. the best reported results for each respective dataset, with the only exception of the UNSW-NB15 dataset, where the difference to the highest achieved F1-Score is only 2\%.